Floquet Engineering of Two Dimensional Photonic Waveguide Arrays with $\pi$ or $\pm2\pi/3$ Corner states: Discussion and Conclusion

 \section{Discussion and Conclusion}

+The numerical results show that the dynamic model of the three types of photonic waveguide arrays have Floquet corner states with energy levels being $\pm\frac{1}{2}\omega$ or $\pm\frac{1}{3}\omega$.
+The honeycomb lattice with Kekula distortion and the breathing square lattice have $C_{6}$ and $C_{4}$ rotational symmetry, respectively, both of which contain $C_{2}$ rotational symmetry, so that the quasi-energy level of the corner state is $\omega$.
+On the other hand, the breathing Kagome lattice have $C_{3}$ rotational symmetry, which does not contain $C_{2}$ symmetry, so that the quasi-energy level of the corner state is integral multiple of $\omega/3$.
+The Floquet corner state with fraction-$\pi$ quasi-energy level could be applied to engineer varying type of photonic devices.
+The coupling between Floquet $\pm2\pi/3$ corner states and the other type of corner states could offer feasible candidate as observation of novel type of photonic state, such as time-crystalline phases and period-triple oscillations \cite{Kuzmiak20}, and as assistant medium for braiding of photonic states in quantum optical devices \cite{JihoNoh20}.

-The numerical results show that the dynamic model of the three types of photonic waveguide arrays have Floquet corner states with energy levels being $\pm\frac{1}{2}\omega$ or $\pm\frac{1(2)}{3}\omega$.
-For the two models in honeycomb lattice with dynamic Kekule distortion and Kagome lattice with dynamic breathing, the dynamic coupling generates Floquet gap directly from the bulk states.
-As a result, for arbitrary $d_{1}$, the dynamic coupling with nonzero $d_{2}$ and appropriate frequency could always open the Floquet band gap.
-On the other hand, for the model in square lattice with dynamic breathing, the Floquet band gap is generated from the band of the SSH edge states.
-For the case that each 1D chain are trivial SSH lattice, the SSH edge states is absent, so that the Floquet band gap is also absent.
+For the model in honeycomb lattice with periodic Kekule distortion and that in Kagome lattice with periodic breathing factor, the dynamic coupling generates Floquet band gap directly from the bulk states.
+As a result, for both positive and negative $d_{1}$, the dynamic coupling with nonzero $d_{2}$ at appropriate frequency could open the Floquet band gap that hosts the Floquet corner states.
+The Floquet band gap is due to the coupling between the bulk energy band of 0-th and 1-st replica.
+At certain region of $\omega$, the system is in the FTCIs phase.
+On the other hand, for the model in square lattice with periodic breathing factor, the Floquet band gap is generated from the coupling between 0-th and 1-st replicas of the band of the SSH edge states.
+For the case that each 1D chain are trivial SSH lattice, the SSH edge states is absent, so that the Floquet band gap and Floquet $\pi$ corner state is also absent.